 Construction Management Bachelor of Science

-Leading to the Bachelor of Science Degree in Construction Management
+Leading to a Bachelor of Science Degree in Construction Management

 The Construction Management program provides a background of technical skills to apply to a construction project from conception to completion.
 Students are taught the skills necessary to manage resources, time, cost, and quality with an emphasis on team building.
 Skills developed during the program include management, budgeting and cost control, cost estimating, scheduling, engineering fundamentals, and the development of analytical and communication skills.
 The Construction Management program has a cooperative education program where hands-on experience is acquired.
 Career opportunities for the construction manager are found throughout the industry and include positions with construction companies, government agencies, architectural and engineering firms, industrial firms, and manufacturing and materials suppliers.